 Health Sciences BS Degree

-Complete a health sciences bachelor’s degree program at The University of Texas at Tyler to master myriad health-related topics to prepare for graduate studies or for jobs in an ever-growing field.
+Complete a health sciences bachelor’s degree program at The University of Texas at Tyler to prepare for graduate studies or for jobs in an ever-growing field of health and wellness.

-- Study in outstanding facilities: The 127,000-square-foot Louise Herrington Patriot Center featuring computer labs, classrooms, sports facilities and a therapeutic exercise pool.
+Study in outstanding facilities: The 127,000-square-foot Louise Herrington Patriot Center features computer labs, classrooms, sports facilities and a therapeutic exercise pool.

-- Get a sound foundation for health-related positions in the public and private sectors, and in clinical and non-clinical settings.
+Get a sound foundation for health-related positions in public and private sectors, and clinical and non-clinical settings.

 Career Outlook for Health Sciences